Jane Harper

-Jane Harper (born 1980) is a British–Australian author known for her crime novels The Dry, Force of Nature and The Lost Man, all set in rural Australia.
+Jane Harper (born 1980) is a British Australian author known for her crime novels, including The Dry, Force of Nature and The Lost Man, all set in rural Australia.

 Early life

-Born in Manchester in the UK, Harper moved to Australia with her family when she was eight.
-There, she lived in the outer Melbourne suburb of Boronia, and eventually acquired Australian citizenship.
-As a teen, Harper returned to the UK with her family and resided in Hampshire.
-Later, she attended the University of Kent and studied English.
-After spending time working on her career, she moved back to Australia.
+Born in Manchester, England, Harper moved to Australia with her family when she was eight.
+The family lived in the outer Melbourne suburb of Boronia for six years, and Harper eventually acquired Australian citizenship.
+As a teen, she returned to the UK with her family and lived in Hampshire.
+She attended the University of Kent where she studied English.

 Career

 After graduating with a degree in English and history, Harper gained an entry-level journalism qualification.
-She got her first job as a trainee at the Darlington & Stockton Times in County Durham.
-Later she was a senior news journalist for the Hull Daily Mail.
-In 2008 she returned to Australia to take up a reporting job at the Geelong Advertiser, then in 2011 became a journalist for the Herald Sun in Melbourne.
-Harper worked as a print journalist for 13 years before writing her first novel, The Dry, which was published in 2016.
+Her first job was as a trainee at the Darlington & Stockton Times in County Durham, and she later became a senior news journalist at the Hull Daily Mail.

+In 2008, she returned to Australia to take up a reporting job at the Geelong Advertiser.
+In 2011, she joined the staff of the Herald Sun in Melbourne.
+After working as a print journalist for 13 years, her first novel, The Dry, was published in 2016.

 The Dry

 The Dry, Harper's first novel, is a thriller set in a fictional town five hours west of Melbourne.
-A Federal Agent, Aaron Falk, returns to his old hometown to attend the funeral of his childhood best friend, Luke.
+A Federal agent, Aaron Falk, returns to his old hometown to attend the funeral of his childhood best friend, Luke.
 Falk teams up with a local detective and tries to uncover the truth behind Luke's sudden mysterious death, only to find more questions than answers.

 Force of Nature

 Harper's second thriller is set in the thickly forested mountains north-east of Melbourne, again featuring Federal Agent Aaron Falk.
 A group from a Melbourne tech company go on a retreat in the mountains, where Alice Russell, one of the women in the group, disappears while navigating the Mirror Falls trail.
-Falk has been investigating the company for financial irregularities, and the woman was his secret informer.
+Falk had been investigating the company for financial irregularities, and the woman was his secret informer.